MarcioABSouza/challenge/README.md

 - `test:unit`: Run all unit tests
 - `audit`: Verify for package vulnerabilities
 - `coverage`: Run the unit tests and generate code coverage for them, the output will be on `coverage` folder

 ## Techs

-The most important tecnologies used on this project can be found at:
+The most important technologies used on this project can be found at:

 - [Node v12.18+](http://nodejs.org/) JavaScript runtime built on Chrome's V8 JavaScript engine.
 - [Express](https://npmjs.com/package/express) Fast, small, robust tooling for HTTP servers